tanhtra/aligulac_analytics/README.md

 Hello friends and family and other creatures of the sea.
 This is an end-to-end analytics pipeline for starcraft 2 matches using the Aligulac dataset from [Aligulac](http://www.aligulac.com).

+## Description

+Here we will attempt to explore the state of the game with regards to the pro-gamer's activity.
+Starcraft 2 have always had a sizeable audiance and activity around it but over the years players have noticed that its popularity is starting to wane.
+So here we will try to see if that is the case and if SC2 is indeed a dead game.

+## Tools

 The pipeline comprises of multiple parts - most notably are:
 - PostgreSQL to restore the Aligulac database locally (inside a docker container with Mage.AI)
 - [Mage.AI](https://www.mage.ai) as the primary orchestrator and secondary data-transformation tool